vantage-sh/docs.vantage.sh/docs/kubernetes.md

 ### Create Efficiency Reports

-With Kubernetes efficiency reports you can filter your Kubernetes cost data and create reports based on these filters.
+With Kubernetes efficiency reports, you can filter your Kubernetes cost data and create reports based on these filters.
 You have the option to filter for costs by Cluster, Namespace, or Label.

 :::note
 Labels include namespace labels, and if enabled in your Kubernetes agent integration, [annotations](/annotations).
 See the [Vantage Kubernetes agent documentation](/kubernetes#enable-annotations-namespace-labels) for information on how to enable these parameters.
 :::

 1. Navigate to the [Kubernetes page](https://console.vantage.sh/kubernetes) in the Vantage console.
 2. On the left navigation menu, select **Efficiency Reports**.
-All existing Kubernetes efficiency reports will be listed, along with the creator and date when the report was created.
+All existing Kubernetes efficiency reports will be listed, along with who created the report as well as the date when the report was created.
 3. From the top right of the screen, click **New Report**.
-Like the efficiency metrics view, a chart with idle costs is displayed.
+Like the efficiency metrics view, a chart/graph with idle costs is displayed.
 Below the chart, a table is displayed with the following columns: the resource's name, **Idle Costs**, **Total Costs**, and **Cost Efficiency**.
-4. To filter costs, click the **Filters** button at the top left of the chart:
+4. To filter costs, click the **Filters** button on the top left of the chart:
    - The **Kubernetes costs where...** tile is displayed.
 Click **+ New Rule**.
    - For **Category**, select either **Cluster**, **Namespace**, or **Label**.
    - Two additional dropdown menus are displayed.
 Select **is** or **is not** based on your desired filter criteria, then select one or more Clusters, Namespaces, or Labels from the list.